We continue our look at the iOS 10 update with a dive into iOS 10 beta problems plaguing the iPhone, iPad and iPod touch.

 Once you login select New > iOS > and fill out the form to relay your iOS 10 beta problem to Apple and its engineers.

-If you want to help Apple improve the overall quality of the final iOS 10.3.2 release you might want to download the iOS 10.3.2 beta on your device ahead of the official release.
+If you want to help Apple improve the overall quality of the final iOS 10.3.3 update you might want to think about downloading the iOS 10.3.3 beta onto your device.

-If you've encountered a problem with an iOS update in the past and you're tired of dealing with issues (or hearing complaints from other users), think about helping Apple out today or at some point before the final iOS 10.3.2 release.
+If you've encountered a problem with an iOS update in the past and you're tired of dealing with issues (or hearing complaints from other users), think about helping Apple out today or at some point before the final iOS 10.3.3 release date.